 On 27 June 2014, the Supreme Court upheld the Administrative Court's decision.
 The Supreme Court's decision was served on the applicants on 8 July 2014.
 On 25 July 2014, the applicants each lodged a constitutional appeal against the decision of the Supreme Court, relying, inter alia, on Articles 6 and 13 of the Convention.
-In addition to those constitutional appeals against the Supreme Court's decision, each of the applicants also lodged a second constitutional appeal against the decision of those second constitutional appeals were provided by either party.
+In addition to those constitutional appeals against the Supreme Court's decision, each of the applicants also lodged a second constitutional appeal against the decision of the Administrative Court of 27 March 2014.
+No copies of those second constitutional appeals were provided by either party.